Farnley Estate Salmon Video

 When Kielder Dam (the largest man made reservoir in the UK ) was built in 1980 surrounded by the countries largest forest people feared for the future of the magnificent Tyne.
 In the years that followed the river had changed and the mighty shoals of dace and renowned trout fell away.
 The Tyne angler and owners fought and got a salmon hatchery at Kielder to compensate for the loss of spawning sites.
 This along with ongoing habitat improvement has meant that the Tyne is a very successful river for migratory fishing and the counter at Riding Mill (only a mile downstream from Farnley) can be between 37,000 and 45,000 fish per year!
 The situation got better when the Northumbrian coastal netting interests were largely bought off this further improved salmon runs on the Tyne.

 When the ownership changed the Farnley beat has been run as a syndicate since 2000, and our best month fishing the Tyne was September 2013 when the catch was 73 salmon and 5 seatrout, our biggest salmon so far is 35lbs.
 Some very large Tyne salmon have been lost over the years and this reliably witnessed by rods that have fished the best rivers on the planet most years we get 30 pounders and a good quality fresh fish.
 The wading is easy and the pools are all different giving the angler a great days fishing.
 The whole estate is wooded and there are some lovely walks through the woods.
 Before the Estate was opened to visitors some incredible catches were taken.
 One of the owners took 12 Salmon from 15 to 25 pounds followed up by a 13pound sea-trout, all before lunch and rightly he called it a day.
 The senior Estate partner was a very skilful salmon fisherman in his day and its reckoned one of the top catchers on the Tyne.
 He really enjoys now giving the younger generation a hard time if they don't seem to be catching fish when perhaps they should!
-Contact us if your interested by booking your Salmon fishing days here , we will try and fit you in (but be warned demand is high on the main Tyne) last year the runs in July and August were terrific so don't miss out we can let you know availability within hours here on : email@example.com
+Contact us if your interested by booking your Salmon fishing days here , we will try and fit you in (but be warned demand is high on the main Tyne) In 2017 the runs were very decent with a smattering in April a steady May and bang June a massive run , in July and August pretty good and September and October enough about to keep people very interested.

 We have a great variety of wildlife on Farnley Estate Corbridge including deer, otters, heron, kingfishers and one lucky angler saw an osprey take a fish from the water in front of him.
 We also have some swans that have made a home here and Pauline H will be sharing some of the stories and images of the various inhabitants over the years.